Skip to main content

 Server-side rate limiting will apply to the device you're using to work on the integration process.
 Once you can see the device on the Memfault Web App, consider enabling Server-Side Developer Mode for it on the Memfault Web App to temporarily bypass these limits.

-Upload a bug report
+Request a test bug report

 Once the SDK has been enabled, you can manually trigger a bug report to be generated.
 Once generated, it will be automatically uploaded to Memfault: